-But really, how do I know whether they want me to help them get one or two new clients, or make them famous around the whole of North America?
+But really, how do I know whether they want me to help them get one or two new clients, or make their brand famous around the world?
 While planning costs will vary somewhat, the implementation costs are what’s really different.

-So go ahead and make your own rules about what you should spend, and what you need to make in revenues (and margin) to ensure it’s worth your while.
-If you spend wisely – and the marketing works – you can spend as much as you want.
+I advocate making your own rules about what you should spend, and what you need to make in revenues (and margin) to ensure it’s worth your while.
+If you spend wisely – and the marketing works – you can spend as much as you want, assuming you just keep on growing.
 The cost really is up to you.